ahmed-debbech/Tic-Tac-Toe/README.md

 I found it enjoyable to program a Tic Tac Toe game from scratch as well as I become excited when I see people enjoying it too.

 Installation:
-Option 2: Download the soucecode.txt file and run it on your IDE.
+Download the soucecode.txt file and run it on your IDE.

 How to use:
 After running the code choose a number from the menu as follows.